n00b69/woa-beryllium/guide/dualboot.md

 - [WOA Helper app](https://github.com/n00b69/woa-helper/releases/tag/APK)

-## Dualboot guide
+## Setting up the dualboot app
-This guide assumes you are rooted, if you aren't, please follow [this guide](root.md) first.
+> This guide assumes you are rooted, if you aren't, please follow [this guide](root.md) first.

 ### Setup - Android
 - Download and install the **WOA Helper** app, then open it and grant it root access.